• Skip to main content

 Air fryer okra

 Air fryer okra?
-Air fried okra?
-Whatever you want to call it, this is fried okra cooked in an air fryer and if you're a Southerner (or a wannabe) who loves this crunchy goodness, you're going to freak out over the guilt-free version.
+Air-fried okra?
+Whatever you want to call it, this is lightly breaded crispy okra cooked in an air fryer, and if you're a Southerner (or a wannabe) who loves this crunchy goodness, you're going to freak out over the guilt-free version.

 Jump to: